landlab/landlab-logo/README.md

 # landlab-logo
 Image files for the landlab logo

-The Landlab logo comes in two style: one logo has the word and grid (word) and the other style has the picture with the word and grid (pic).
+The Landlab logo comes in two versions: one has the word and grid (word) and the other has the picture with the word and grid (pic).
 Each logo comes in either color or black and white (bw).

 The jpg files have white borders around them and are sized for a webpage or other electronic publication.